0 Items in Your Cart

 The number of grants awarded each year in the United States is very large, and so is the competition among grant seekers; hundreds of institutions may apply for the same grant.
 Furthermore, organizations that award grants have very specific rules and requirements that must be satisfied for a proposal even to be considered.

 Grant coordinators must be familiar with all applicable funding organizations and their requirements.
 They often make the difference in securing the grant for their organizations.
 Grant coordinators plan and organize all grant-funded programs for their agency or organization.
-They conduct extensive research on foundations and grant-offering agencies by ordering their publications and contacting officials at the foundations.
+They conduct extensive research on foundations and grant-offering agencies by ordering their publications, visiting their Web sites, following them on social media, and contacting officials at the foundations.

 To determine which grants the organization should apply for, coordinators work with other officers in their own agency.
 Grant coordinators participate in many of the planning stages for the agency.
 For instance, they may sit in on meetings in which budgets are planned and financial officials determine operating budgets, anticipate income, and forecast expenditures.
 Employees of the nonprofit organization may suggest programs, equipment, or materials that they would like to have funded by a grant, and the grant coordinator determines the best sources of funding for each need.